GoogleCloudPlatform/k8s-config-connector/README.ChangingTerraform.md

     Craft a clear commit message.
 Include a concise title and detailed description outlining the changes and their purpose.
 Refer to the provided examples for guidance.

 1. Generate Files (Optional):
-    If adding new fields to an existing resource, run `make generate manifests resource-docs generate-go-client` to update all the generated files.
+    If adding new fields to an existing resource, run `make ready-pr` to update all the generated files.
 Then add the generated files as a separate commit.

 1. Test Your change:
     * [Run tests](README.NewResourceFromTerraform.md#run-tests) associated with the modified resource/CRD.